Getting Started

 end

-This code snippet sets up the ApplicationAgent
+This sets up the ApplicationAgent

 to use OpenAI as the generation provider.
 You can replace :openai